JustinStitt/acrobotDDQN/README.md

 ![](visuals/trainedGIF.gif)

+The trained agent may look sporadic but it is just achieving its objective as fast as possible.

 **Acrobot's Objective**

 The objective of Acrobot is to cross the black threshold line near the top of the window.
 Acrobot can control two joints and